 Giada had been a recurring guest on the Today show up until her stint as a correspondent during the 2006 Olympic Games in Torino secured her a role as a contributing correspondent.
 In 2009, she was officially named a co-host on the nation’s #1 morning show, where she highlights current trends in travel, cuisine and lifestyle.

 Giada has dedicated her spare time to the international relief organization Oxfam America and enlisted as one of several celebrity ambassadors in the fall of 2008.
 Giada has focused her efforts with Oxfam on highlighting the struggles of the billion people around the world who are chronically hungry.
 Forty percent of the people on our planet live in poverty, many of them spending upwards of 70 percent of their meager income on food.

-Giada currently resides in Los Angeles with her husband, Todd, and her daughter, Jade.
+Giada currently resides in Los Angeles.